Deliverance: Plot

 The canoes collide on the rocks, throwing the three remaining men into the river and smashing one of the canoes.
 Lewis breaks his thigh bone and the other two are washed ashore alongside him in a gorge.
-Lewis, who believes Drew fell out of the boat because he was shot, encourages Ed to climb to the top of the gorge and ambush the other mountain man, whom they believe to be stalking them from above.
-Ed reaches an overhang and hides out until morning, when a man appears above him and aims a rifle at him; a panicked Ed clumsily shoots and manages to kill the man, but falls backwards and lands on one of his own arrows.
-Ed worries that he has killed the wrong man when he inspects the body to find that the man has all of his teeth, but he then realizes the man is wearing dentures.
-Ed and Bobby weigh down the man's body in the river to ensure it will never be found, then do the same to Drew's body when they encounter it downriver shortly after.
+Lewis, who believes Drew fell out of the boat because he was shot, encourages Ed to climb to the top of the gorge and ambush the other mountain man, who they believe is stalking them from above.
+Ed reaches an overhang and hides out until morning.
+He wakes up and sees a distant shotgun-wielding man resembling one of the rapists.
+Ed nocks his arrow and draws, but begins to shake with panic.
+The man spots him, and aims his weapon at Ed; Ed clumsily shoots, misses, and falls backwards onto one of his own arrows.
+Ed then manages to shoot true and kills the man, who falls down the cliff only to be caught and suspended by his braces.
+Ed then abseils partway down the face to dislodge the body, but his rope breaks, and he and the corpse fall entangled into the river below; Ed is unharmed and Bobby reels him in.
+They then inspect the body and confirm it is the toothless man from before, though he is now wearing dentures.
+Ed and Bobby weigh down the body in the river to ensure it will never be found once the river is dammed, then do the same to Drew's broken body when they encounter it downriver.
+The three men carefully fabricate a cover story for local authorities to explain Drew's death.

-Upon finally reaching the small town of Aintry, Ed and Bobby take Lewis to the hospital.
-The three carefully concoct a cover story for local authorities about Drew's death, lying about their adventure to Sheriff Bullard in order to escape a possible double murder charge.
-Their cover is almost blown when Ed thinks he has overheard Bobby secretly telling the sheriff the truth, but Bobby convinces him otherwise.
-Ed and Bobby visit Lewis in the hospital, where Lewis is being watched over by a police officer.
-A worried Ed whispers to Lewis that they need to change their cover story, but Lewis relaxes him by pretending that he has no memory of what happened after they fell off the canoes due to head trauma.
-Sheriff Bullard does not believe the men and reveals that Deputy Queen is suspicious of them because his brother-in-law went hunting a few days ago and has not returned.
-However, he has no evidence to arrest them, and instead tells them never to do "this kind of thing again" and to never come back to the area.
-The three men vow to keep their story of death and survival a secret for the rest of their lives.
+Finally reaching the small town of Aintry, a critically injured Lewis is taken by ambulance to the hospital.
+Ed and Bobby lie about their adventure to Sheriff Bullard in order to escape a possible triple murder charge.
+Their cover up is almost blown when Ed thinks he has overheard Bobby secretly telling the sheriff the truth, but Bobby convinces him otherwise.
+Ed and Bobby visit Lewis in the hospital, where the doctor is contemplating amputating his broken leg.
+While being closely observed by a police officer, a worried Ed whispers to Lewis that they need to change their cover story.
+A coy Lewis relaxes him by pretending that the head trauma has wiped his memory clear of everything after the canoe collision.
+Sheriff Bullard does not believe the men and reveals that Deputy Queen is suspicious of them because his brother-in-law went hunting a few days earlier and has not yet returned.
+However, with no evidence to hold them, he lets them leave, warning them never to return.
+The three men part, vowing to keep their story of death and survival a secret for the rest of their lives.

-Ed reunites with his wife and son.
-Some time after, a bloated hand rises from the lake, only to be revealed as a nightmare from the experience that torments Ed.
+Ed reunites with his wife and son, but remains traumatized, having a nightmare about a bloated hand rising from the lake.